QROPS Saudi Arabia | Tax Reduction on UK Pensions for British Expats in Saudi Arabia

 What Happens to My Malta QROPS if I retire outside Saudi Arabia?

-Your QROPS will continue to be outside of the UK tax net, however your pension income will likely be taxes in the country you live in at retirement.
+Your QROPS will continue to be outside of the UK tax net, however your pension income will likely be taxed in the country you live in at retirement.
 The amount depends on that country’s tax code and the agreements it has in place with Malta.
 As long as you are outside the UK, your QROPS will grow free of UK tax.
-If you ever return to live permanently in the UK, your pension will simply return to UK Self Invested Pension Plan (SIPP) rules, but will also get time apportionment relief meaning you would likely pay little to taxes upon death.
-So, even if you intend to return to the UK, it may be beneficial to move to a QROPS.
+If you ever return to live permanently in the UK, your pension will be taxed in the UK on income again from the date you become tax resident back in Britain, but will also get time apportionment relief meaning you would likely pay less tax upon death.
+So, even if you intend to return to the UK, it may be beneficial to move to a QROPS if you are spending five years or more offshore.